 If you’re up to date on your recommended shots, you will need nothing else.
 If you’re not, make sure you get boosters for MMR, DPT, HepB, and HepA.
-South Africa is NOT a Yellow Fever area, and Malaria is only present in a few areas far from the urban centers.
+South Africa is not a Yellow Fever area, and Malaria is only present in a few areas far from the urban centers.

-Health insurance might be set up by your employer.
+Health insurance in South Africa might be set up by your employer.
 If not, you will have to research options, either with a provider in your home country or a local one (health insurance in South Africa is called medical aid; one nice benefit of South African medical aid is that you usually get a discount at fitness studios).

 The selection of rental homes is large.
 Most likely, you’ll be steered towards a security estate, walled in and guarded around the clock.
 This has the advantage of you and your kids being able to roam freely without safety concerns.

 Every company handles expat salaries differently.
-Some expats continue to use their home bank, but in South Africa I would recommend a local bank account.
+Some expats continue to use their home bank, but in South Africa I would recommend a local South African bank account.
 International credit cards are very fraud-prone and therefore not always accepted here.
 Most transactions are handled via online banking and Electronic Funds Transfer (EFT).

 You will need: Lease agreement or utility bill for proof of residence, passport including visa, draft in Rand for initial balance, and maybe a letter from your home bank listing your bona fides.